 What if something goes wrong?

-Even if you follow all the suggestions outlined above, it’s unlikely that your project will run smoothly and perfectly from start to finish (if it does, tell us how!).
+Even if you follow all the suggestions outlined above, it’s unlikely that your project will run smoothly and perfectly from start to finish (if it does, tell us how in the Rebus Community project home!).
 So if something goes wrong, no matter how big or small, don’t stress.
 These things happen, and your first reaction as a manager should be to: take a deep breath, and sleep on the issue.
 Try not to respond immediately either in anger, worry, or panic, but try to take a bit of time to think it over.
 Being a manager also means being responsive and adapting the plan as you go, and there’s always a solution somewhere.

 Here are some other strategies you might look to: